srujanponnur/erroneous_data_detection/README.md

 9) os

 Project Flow:
-1) All the preprocessing steps like one hot encoding, Normalization and feature engineering are performed in PreProcessing.ipynb.
+1) All the preprocessing steps like one hot encoding, Normalization and feature engineering are performed in "PreProcessing.ipynb".
 This will generate two csv files, Train_updated.csv and Test_updated.csv
-2) Now all the model (Decision Tree, Random Forest, Logistic Regression) training and hyperparameter tuning is performed in the file, ModelRandomSearch.ipynb file, this also generates a prediction.csv file which was submitted as part of the competition.
+2) Now all the model (Decision Tree, Random Forest, Logistic Regression) training and hyperparameter tuning is performed in the file, "ModelRandomSearch.ipynb" file, this also generates a prediction.csv file which was submitted as part of the competition.
-3) A ANN Model is trained and later tuned in the file, NeuralNetwork.py
+3) A ANN Model is trained and later tuned in the file, "NeuralNetwork.py".

 Commands to Run: